…The joy of the Lord is your strength…

-Romans 15:1-3: be a servant and put the interests of others ahead of yourself.
-Just like your Lord Jesus Christ.
+So we read in Romans 15:1-3, be a servant and put the interests of others ahead of yourself!!
+Just like your Lord Jesus Christ!!
 Its great!

-Until you get to Monday and the same old self defensive habits come out!
-(There’s a glimpse of my week!).
+Until you get to Monday and the same old self defensive habits come out!!
 But our experiences, good one or bad ones, never cancel out God’s truth.
-Sri Lankan Ajith Fernando wrote this in his little tract, An authentic Servant …
+I read a little tract by Ajith Fernando from Sri Lanka years ago called An authentic Servant and found these words …

 “My basic premise is that when we are committed to the people we are called to serve (eg family, church, home group, workmates), we will inevitably suffer pain by sticking to that commitment.
 Let’s see how Paul illustrated this principle.
 The first thing we must note is that Paul regarded groaning as an essential feature of life in a fallen world.
 This is a world subjected to frustration because of the fall (Rom 8:20).
 Because of this, even those who belong to God join in the rest of creation in groaning.
 Of course for us this groaning is ‘as in the pains of childbirth’ – the anticipatory groaning of those who look forward to a coming glory (Rom 8:22-23).
 He says, ‘Our present sufferings are not worth comparing with the glory that will be revealed in us.’
 (Rom 8:18). … So we have a theology of groaning.”

 A theology of groaning!!
 What else would I expect from a tract called “An authentic servant”!!
 He goes on to describe it as “biblical stress” But, how do you keep going?
 I was encouraged that Fernando also spoke to this issue …